saylesss88/privacy-book/src/arch/hardening_arch.md

   directories cleanly, making it easy to track and revert changes by organizing files under a single version-controlled directory.

-- chezmoi is a powerful dotfile manager focused on reproducible, encrypted, and template-driven config management.
+- [chezmoi](https://www.chezmoi.io/) is a powerful dotfile manager focused on reproducible, encrypted, and template-driven config management.
 It simplifies applying changes across multiple machines and maintaining a documented history of modifications.

 Using these tools enhances your ability to maintain clear, version-controlled records of system changes.
+Consider making your dotfiles repo private if you're unsure what you need to protect.

 By breaking changes into smaller, manageable tasks and documenting them with descriptive messages, you create a clear history of modifications.
 This makes it